 The School of Physics offers two undergraduate degrees, the Bachelor of Science in Physics and the Bachelor of Science in Applied Physics.
 The basis of the Bachelor of Science in Physics degree is the traditional preparation of a student for graduate study in physics.
-Options in Astrophysics and Business are offered for the Bachelor of Science in Physics degree.
+Options in Astrophysics, Business, and Physics of Living Systems are offered for the Bachelor of Science in Physics degree.

 Each of the baccalaureate programs contains the following: a) courses needed to meet general institutional degree requirements; b) a core of technical courses intended to give a strong background in mathematics and the physical principles of mechanics, electricity and magnetism, thermodynamics, and the quantum theory that governs physical phenomena at the microscopic level of molecules, atoms, and nuclei; c) technical electives that enable the student to explore areas of his or her choice in greater depth; d) courses involving undergraduate research, and e) free electives, about fifteen percent of the total hours, which may be employed to schedule additional technical or nontechnical courses.